-12 By the Wharton calculations, the San Francisco metropolitan area ranks sixth among 47 US metropolitan areas in terms of the restrictiveness of land use (Gyourko, 2008, p.
+&lt;sup>13 By the Wharton calculations, the San Francisco metropolitan area ranks sixth among 47 US metropolitan areas in terms of the restrictiveness of land use (Gyourko, et al, 2008, p.
 713).

-13 The survey was administered by the League of California Cities, and this insured a high response rate.
+&lt;sup>14 The survey was administered by the League of California Cities, and this insured a high response rate.
 Details of this survey and a complete set of survey responses may be found in Glickfeld and Levine (1992).

-This analysis included surveys of developers and market intermediaries as well as interviews and surveys of Planning Directors and other officials in the cities within the nine-county San Francisco Bay Area.14
+This analysis included surveys of developers and market intermediaries as well as interviews and surveys of Planning Directors and other officials in the cities within the nine-county San Francisco Bay Area.

 We matched our dataset of 7,419 sales of land parcels to the attributes of local regulation measured by Glickfeld and Levine in 1994 for the cities in which these parcels were located.
-We also matched these land sales to the four most salient measures of land-use restrictiveness derived from the analysis of land-use restrictiveness in the San Francisco Bay Area conducted in 2007.
-First, we measured the number of independent reviews and approvals required before issuance of a building permit.15 Second, we measured the number of separate reviews by municipal authorities required to approve a zoning change.16 Third, the survey obtained estimates of the average delay in months between the time a request was made for building and the time a decision was reached - for standard development projects, for those requiring a zoning change, and for those involving an entire subdivision.
+We also matched these land sales to the four most salient measures of landuse restrictiveness derived from the analysis of land-use restrictiveness in the San Francisco Bay Area conducted in 2007.
+First, we measured the number of independent reviews and approvals required before issuance of a building permit.
+Second, we measured the number of separate reviews by municipal authorities required to approve a zoning change.
+Third, the survey obtained estimates of the average delay in months between the time a request was made for building and the time a decision was reached - for standard development projects, for those requiring a zoning change, and for those involving an entire subdivision.
 We use the average delay in months.
-Fourth, we use a measure of political influence which rated stakeholders in the development process in terms of their involvement in land-use decisions.17
+Fourth, we use a measure of political influence which rated stakeholders in the development process in terms of their involvement in land-use decisions.

 Table 4 presents regressions relating these measures of land-use restrictiveness to the price per square foot of vacant land, holding constant the other important determinants of land values noted previously.
-Because the restrictiveness of regulation is
+Measures of land use restrictions are

-14 These data were used in a recent comparative analysis of land use regulation and economic development (see Glaeser and Quigley, 2009, Quigley and Raphael, 2005, Quigley, Raphael, and Rosenthal, 2009).
+&lt;sup>15 These data were used in a recent comparative analysis of land use regulation and economic development (see Glaeser and Quigley, 2009, Quigley and Raphael, 2005, Quigley, Raphael, and Rosenthal, 2009).

-15 As many as eleven different reviews by municipal authorities may be required for issuance of a building permit, depending upon the jurisdiction - separate reviews by the planning commission, the architectural and design review board, the parking authorities, etc.
+&lt;sup>16 As many as eleven different reviews by municipal authorities may be required for issuance of a building permit, depending upon the jurisdiction - separate reviews by the planning commission, the architectural and design review board, the parking authorities, etc.

-16 Again, one or more of a large number of independent entities may be required to concur; on average six concurrences are required in the jurisdictions in San Francisco Bay Area.
+&lt;sup>17 Again, one or more of a large number of independent entities may be required to concur; on average six concurrences are required in the jurisdictions in San Francisco Bay Area.

-endogenous, we use instrumental variables to estimate the models in Table 4.
+normalized to a mean of zero and a standard deviation of one.
+Because the restrictiveness of regulation is endogenous, we use instrumental variables to estimate the models in Table 4.
 As instruments we use the popular vote on California's Proposition 13 (in favor of a substantial property tax rollback) in the 1978 state election, by precinct, and the popular vote for Ronald Reagan (against President Jimmy Carter) in the 1980 national election, also by precinct.